 Each student is responsible to submit an annual report on his/her progress through the CAL program.
 This report will take the form of a Qualtrics survey and has been designed to reduce annual repetition of information.
 At the beginning of each fall semester, you will be emailed the Qualtrics link to fill out your annual report.
 The purpose of this report is for you to evaluate your progress toward your degree, including dissertation progress, during the past academic year and get the opportunity to highlight any conferences you have presented at or publications you have had during that academic year.
 Filling out this annual report is one element of your "student in good standing" status.
 This status is part of the requirement for receiving travel funding.
-A student must, at the time of travel funding application, be current student in the program and up-to-date with all program policy requirements, including, but not limited to, completion of his/her annual report.
+A student must, at the time of applying for travel funding, be a current student in the program and up-to-date with all program policy requirements, including, but not limited to, completion of his/her annual report.

 In addition to your annual reports, your research team leader (pre-coursework) and dissertation advisor (post-coursework) will submit annual reports on your progress toward degree completion.
-If your advisor indicates that you are not making satisfactory progress, you will meet with the program director and discuss what steps need to be taken in order for you to make Satisfactory Progress in the next year.
-If you receive two years in a row with Unsatisfactory Progress reports, you will be dismissed from the program.
+If your advisor indicates that you are not making satisfactory progress, you will meet with the Program Director and discuss what steps need to be taken in order for you to make Satisfactory Progress in the next year.

-1 This coursework sequence begins in Summer 2021.
+&lt;sup>1 This coursework sequence begins in Summer 2021.